billigitt/UnderreportedAndTemporallyAggregated/README.md

 NB: We do not do a large-scale study here and instead simulate reported incidence by choosing the most likely reporting given true incidence.
 This gives a simple, interpretable figure instead of re-running analyses to account for stochasticity.
 NB: Do we want to zoom in on figure to really show the effect?
 Could have these two and then zoom in from weeks 30-40 showing the same panels below these?

+# Points to discuss

+- removed inference points
+- schematic
+- code currently running on scaled-up OG
+- what to discuss with Nic.
+Run through everything in README.
+- practicalities in Oxford

-# Subtle points not forget
+# Subtle points not to forget

-We could do a more elaborate version of scaling up the old method, but this would not be computationally feasible in reality. means can also differ in the RWD experiments and we could quote the values where they differ.
+We could do a more elaborate version of scaling up the old method, but this would not be computationally feasible in reality.

+Means can also differ in the RWD experiments and we could quote the values where they differ.

+In large-scale study, we remove inference points that give credible intervals that are too wide.
+In practice this is all credible intervals that are greater than 50% of the width of the prior.
+Should we also do this in the RWD?

 ## Skeleton of Manuscript